P. J. Williams: 2015

-On May 12, 2015, the New Orleans Saints signed Williams to a four-year, $3.06 million contract and includes a signing bonus of $706,619.
+On May 12, 2015, the Saints signed Williams to a four-year, $3.06 million contract and includes a signing bonus of $706,619.

 Throughout training camp, Williams competed against Kyle Wilson, Damian Swann, Stanley Jean-Baptiste, and Delvin Breaux for the starting nickelback on the depth chart.
-On September 1, 2015, the New Orleans Saints placed Williams on injured reserve after suffering a torn hamstring.
+On September 1, 2015, the Saints placed Williams on injured reserve after suffering a torn hamstring.
 He did not appear in any games during his rookie season and defensive coordinator Rob Ryan was fired in November.

 2016

 Williams returned in time for organized team activities and training camp.
 He competed for the starting nickelback job against Damian Swann and received snaps at outside corner while Keenan Lewis was out with an injury.
-Head coach Sean Payton named Williams the starting cornerback, along with Delvin Breaux, after the Saints opted to release Keenan Lewis.
+Payton named Williams the starting cornerback, along with Breaux, after the Saints opted to release Lewis.